kevinpt/opbasm/doc/index.rst

 By default, Opbasm outputs *.mem* format ROM listings as produced by KCPSM3.
 If you want to output the *.hex* format listings produced by KCPSM6 pass the *-x* option.
 The only difference is that *.mem* format includes an "@nnn" address directive setting the starting offset for the memory.

-Opbasm returns 0 on success and can be used with automated builds using make or another build/scripting system.
+Opbasm returns 0 on success and can be incorporated into automated builds using make or another build/scripting system.

 Templating
 ~~~~~~~~~~